RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 DON'Ts:
 * Don't display internal status / keyword values from the code directly to the user.
 These can't be internationalized.
 * Don't do pluralization or string concatenation in code or templates.
-This fixes ordering in ways that can't be translated.
-Give the translators completed sentence or phrases, with embedded replacements, to work with so they can create natural translations.
+This mandates ordering in ways that can't be translated.
+Give the translators completed sentences or phrases, with embedded replacements, to work with so they can create natural translations.
 * Don't use inline styling or links in text, if at all possible. e.g. <em>, <a href=foo>
 * Don't update the translated message catalogs.
 Because the merging process is inexact, it's better for the translators to handle this so that they can validate the results.
+Do update the message templates though (ie `messages.pot`)

 ## Internationalization (i18n) - For translators

+If you are updating an existing translation, run `scripts/i18n-messages update` to merge the new msgids from the `i18n/messages.pot` message templates into your `i18n/<lang>/messages.po` message catalog.
+Review all `fuzzy` matches and either remove the `fuzzy` keyword, if a correct match, or update and remove the `fuzzy` keyword.
+Also review all entries with an empty `msgstr` and add correct translations for them.

+Remember:
+* keep the substitution variable names and data types unchanged in your translated text (e.g. `%(count)%s`)
+* don't translate embedded HTML markup (e.g. <b>, <a href=>, etc)
+* do escape any embedded quotes (e.g. `\"`)

 If you are starting a new language translation, copy the template to the correct place in the directory hierarchy, add the plural forms info at the top and replace the English version of the `msgstr` text values with the translated versions for your language.